GCJMackenzie/Varia/Varia1_6/Readme_VIP.txt

 	-d When this option is used, the filedump folder containing files not counted as part of the results or needed to generate plots.
 By default these are kept.

-	-g When this optionit used, the Circos plots and domain distribution plots are not generated during Varia_VIP.
+	-g When this option is used, the Circos plots and domain distribution plots are not generated during Varia_VIP.
 	   However, The config files for Circos plots and python scripts generated to make the domain distribution plots are still created so the plots can be created manually at user discretion.

 	-h Prints help file for Varia_VIP including how to run and options.